Royal Holloway Photography Soc

 http://www.stevemccurry.com/main.php

-There are many more, but here's the opinion of somebody else's
+There are many more, but here's the opinion of somebody else's top 10 photojournalists check out this site:

 http://www.digitalphotographybasics.com/the-top-10-photojournalists-of-all-time/